harrymkt/nvgt-msgpack/README.md

 ### Supported Operations
 Mp_timestamp objects support equality comparison (`==`) with **mp_ext** objects, and will return not equal if either the time stamps do not match or if the other ext object is not a timestamp.
 They support relational comparison (`==, !=, <, <=, >, >=`) with **mp_timestamp** and NVGT **timestamp** objects.
 In the case of comparing with NVGT **timestamp** objects, comparison is made with full nanosecond precision, rather than throwing away nanoseconds to compare at the microsecond level.
 Thus these objects will not compare equal unless the nanoseconds portion of this timestamp object only stores down to microsecond precision, and has the actual nanoseconds part at 0.

-Mp_timestamp objects support explicit conversion to timestamp, and both implicit and explicit casts and conversion to ext objects.
+Mp_timestamp objects support explicit conversion to timestamp in the form `timestamp(obj)`, and both implicit and explicit casts and conversion to ext objects.

 ## mp_map
 A map object is similar to a dictionary in function, and is required in order to serialize a key/value store into msgpack, as you cannot encode bare dictionaries.